Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

 When the body is allowed to move freely, the vortices in the wake evolve in a remarkably different manner compared to the stationary cases.
 See figures \ref{fig:C_3D_IsoVort_Dyn}(a, c, e, and g) and Movie 3 for $d^* = 0.5$, and figures \ref{fig:C_3D_IsoVort_Dyn}(b, d, f, and h) and Movie 4 for $d^* = 1.0$.
-The time steps in these figures show vorticity structures using the iso-surface of vorticity magnitude 130 $\text{s}^{-1}$, capturing distinctive shape transformations.
+The figures show vorticity structures using the iso-surface of vorticity magnitude 130 $\mathrm{s}^{-1}$ at selected time steps, chosen to highlight distinctive shape transformations.
 In contrast to the four-phase evolution observed in the stationary cases, the wake evolution in the dynamic cases follows three phases: first, the formation of the starting vortex tube; second, the shedding of bound vorticity, which occurs simultaneously with primary reconnection that forms vortex loops; and third, secondary reconnection between these loops.
-We first discuss the phase-wise evolution of the wake vortices for the dynamic case of $d^* = 0.5$ as follows:
+We first discuss the phase-wise evolution of the wake vortices for the dynamic case of $d^* = 0.5$.